Clifford Nana Kusi Gyamfuaa: Real Madrid to sign Ghanaian wonderkid

 Clifford Kusi tipped for exploits

-Sharing his thoughts on Nana Kusi’s potential switch, CAF License A coach, Prince George Koffie, told YEN.com.gh:
+Sharing his thoughts on Nana Kusi’s potential switch, CAF Licence A coach Prince George Koffie told YEN.com.gh:

 “First and foremost, I am absolutely delighted by the news of another Ghanaian player earning a move to a prominent European club.
 For Ghanaian football, this represents yet another promising export to the highest level of the game.